Cognitive-Neuroscience-Neurotechnology/ibc_latent/GLM/README.md

 - **src/GLM_pipeline.py**: Contains the main logic for the GLM pipeline, including the selection and processing of tasks.

-- **src/tasks_contrasts.py**: This file will contain a list of tasks and their corresponding conditions based on user selections.
+- **src/task_contrasts.py**: This contain a list of tasks and their corresponding conditions based on user selections.
 It should be transformed into a dictionary with the contrasts (e.g. condition1 - condition2) that want to used for comparing beta maps.

 - **config.py**: Defines the base_dir (where raw data is stored) and the output_dir (where the beta maps will be stored).